ShaliniSunkuru/professional-readme-generator/README.md

 ## Video

-You can watch the video demo of the application [here](video/demo-professional-readme-generator_%20Feb%2019,%202024%2011_26%20PM.webm) or in [google drive](https://drive.google.com/file/d/1Rp6kLk-O35hJJZCpDqGDBNSQBHhq-fI5/view)
+You can watch the video demo of the application in [google drive](https://drive.google.com/file/d/1Rp6kLk-O35hJJZCpDqGDBNSQBHhq-fI5/view)

 ## Contributing